-Fifa has passed a series of temporary amendments to help deal with the havoc to the football calendar caused the health crisis.
+Fifa has passed a series of temporary amendments to help deal with the havoc to the football calendar caused by the health crisis.

-Most notably, these include allowing the “first registration period” – better known in Europe as the summer transfer window – to “overlap” with the delayed end to this season up to four weeks.
+Most notably, these include allowing the “first registration period” – better known in Europe as the summer transfer window – to “overlap” with the delayed end to this season by up to four weeks.

 In normal circumstances, the transfer window does not open until the season has been completed, but many leagues are only just restarting having been halted in March, and will not now finish in many cases until late July.

 However, while transfers will be permitted before this season ends, clubs will not be able to field new signings until the next season begins.

 The same rule will apply to players moving under freedom of contract.

 The transfer window can stay open for up to 12 weeks.

 Earlier on Thursday, the president of La Liga, Javier Tebas, indicated that the window in Spain would only open once the season has been completed and run from late July to early October.